Wynyard is named for Wynyard, which was the family name of the wife of a Canadian Pacific Railway official.

 Contractor: Smith Brothers ( Duncan D Smith and Donald D Smith ) and John Wilson

 Description: The building faces southeast and is a two story red coloured brick structure.
-The rectangular building is located on spacious landscaped grounds.
+The rectangular building is located on spacious landscaped grounds in the centre of Wynyard.
 The southeast front has a central entrance with white coloured wood framing.
 He roof is hipped with a small white colured cupola at the centre.
 A small parapet rises from the roof over the entrance.
 The courtroom is located at the front of the second story.

 Note: The building is one of a series of courthouses designed by the office of the provincial architect.
 Several towns and cities were designated as judicial centres where court houses would be built.